justafish/drupal_amazons3/README.md

 ## API
-You can alter the metadata for each object saved to S3 with hook_amazons3_save_headers().
-You can also modify the generated URL and it's properties, this is very useful for setting Cache-Control and Expires headers.
+You can modify the generated URL and it's properties, this is very useful for setting Cache-Control and Expires headers.
 See amazons3.api.php